microprediction/endersnotebooks/README.md

 ### Contest

 This repo does *not* contain the contest entry notebooks, only completely separate standalone ones.
-So if you want to play the game, you might win some cash or even have ongoing upside.
+So if you want to play the *real* game, and maybe win some cash or even have ongoing upside, you should look at these intead ...

 | Contest notebook | Description |
 | --- | --- |